Branding Challenges and Opportunities

 It is had to get anyone to pay attention to your brand, and harder still to form meaningful associations.
 To stand out brand need to be focused and unique; great brand means something unique in a consumers mind.
 Having a clear positioning is a great beginning, but not sufficient.
 Brands need to create attention through creative advertising and innovative use of media.

-The important job is to position your brand uniquely so that it fulfils a supply requirement.
+The important job is to position your brand uniquely so that it fulfills a supply requirement.
 Otherwise, you will get swamped by competition.
 The idea here is not just to be good, but also be memorable.
 And that requires a holistic approach towards brand positioning.
 For example, Nike remains such a favourite brand because its logo and tagline are instantly memorable.

 Application of Branding